 I have come to learn that it is very satisfying to serve people, even on voluntary basis.
 If I have a chance to do this again I will gladly do it.
 Though the work is overwhelming, it is a great learning opportunity and I am glad to have participated.

 It has taken a few weeks to be able to coalesce my thoughts about our wonderful trip to Kenya this June.
 It was a very intense and gratifying two weeks.
-There were so many interesting clinics, informative and enjoyable time with UMASS and Kenyan colleagues, and so many experiences travelling throughout the region.
+There were so many interesting clinics, informative and enjoyable time with UMass Boston and Kenyan colleagues, and so many experiences travelling throughout the region.

 It was a joy to meet our Kenyan colleagues and to see where they study and the hospitals that they train in.
 Seeing the various levels and access to healthcare was very enlightening and put much of our mission into context.
 I did notice that it seemed to be an exhausting day of clinic especially “in the back” when our colleagues were translating for us all day.
 I think that including our colleagues more fully in the examination of the patient was helpful and a better use of their faculty status, although it is difficult to see as many patients when there is a lot of exchange between colleagues over patient issues.
 This is a challenging point.